HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 Alter the `GAB.Console.ManualInput` and `GAB.Console.AutomaticInput`-applications so that they store orders to a table in **Azure Table Storage**.

-1) Replace the class `InMemoryOrderStorage` with a new class called `AzureTableStorageOrderStorage`.
+1) Replace the class `InMemoryOrderStorage` with a new class in `GAB.Infrastructure.Azure.Consumer` called `AzureTableStorageOrderStorage`.

 2) Implement the methods `Store` and `GetTotalNumberOfOrders` in `AzureTableStorageOrderStorage`